CS-SI/SafeScale/doc/USAGE.md

     SecretKey = "your_S3_password"
 ```

-A detail description of the content of the file tenants.toml can be found in [TENANTS.md](TENANTS.md).
+A detailed description of the content of the file tenants.toml can be found in [TENANTS.md](TENANTS.md).
 <br>

 #### <a name="safescaled_usage"></a>Usage

-If you built SafeScale from source, make install will have installed the binaries in $GOPATH/bin.
+If you built SafeScale from source, ```make install``` will have installed the binaries in $GOPATH/bin.
 To launch the SafeScale daemon, simply execute the following command (from a regular user, no need to be root):

 ```bash